doctea/drum2musocv/README.md

 # TODO / future plans + ideas

+ - 'Acid' harmony output mode, with note ties and automation acid line generation (maybe take some inspiration from [Aciduino](https://github.com/midilab/aciduino))

+ - Separate the harmony inputs, so you can specify different lines to play for each harmony output, including 'only when note held' stuff

+ - Check that chord/scale generation is actually working to produce valid output - wondering if i'm accidentally basing the entire scale off the chord root?

+ - Rename the project to something catchier and more reflective of its abilities

+ - Refactor to make it easier to add new drum and harmony outputs
+   - and modes to re-output drum triggers on appropriate GM Drum notes, for controlling MIDI drum machines

  - Song section mode for song structures, eg build up, break, intense, chilled, ..
    - 'intensity' / 'sparesness' controls over mutation?